ymittal/yashmittal.me/pages/dating.md

 - I grew up as a vegetarian.
 In meats, I only eat chicken (and sometimes salmon).
 I don't care if you eat/cook whatever, but of course it would be lovely to be able to share most of our meals.
 I also love cooking for others when I'm in the mood.

-- Homebody at heart but like to try any and all sports.
+- Homebody at heart but try my best to not miss a sunny day.
+Like to try any and all sports.

 **North star:** I want to be proud of myself when I'm 80.
 Actively working on being more present.
 At any given moment, I'm usually chipping away at my doc on life goals.
-That said, my life is not a checklist.
-Just vibing.
+Mostly just vibing though.

 #### What I'm looking for

-- Someone who hyper-fixates on the positives.
+- Someone who hyperfixates on the positives.
 Spending years together is not going to be easy if we can't look past the trivial/unimportant.
 I default to seeing the good in people way before their flaws, and I'd like to be with someone who leans the same way.

 - Patience.
 One of my favorite quotes from A Gentleman in Moscow: